 Please continue reading this shopping guide if you’d like to learn more about webcams.
-And when you’re ready to make a purchase, please see the above product matrix for our top recommendations.
+And when you’re ready to make a purchase, please see the above product list for our top recommendations.

 Three webcam types exist.
 Each works well, but you’ll get a slightly different menu of features with each type.

 An integrated webcam is embedded in a laptop or tablet screen.
 You’ll see a tiny lens built into the border of the display screen.
 No cabling is needed for this type of webcam, and conveniently, the required software is pre-installed in the device.